Wealcoder/bricksfly-elements-for-bricks/README.txt

 #### Animation Elements

-- **Animated Heading**: Create stunning animated headings with multiple text effects and triggers.
+- **Animated Heading**: Create animated headings with multiple text effects and triggers.

 #### Header & Footer Elements

-- **Animated Off-Canvas**: Create animated off-canvas panels for menus or custom content.
+- **Animated Off-Canvas** (Pro): Create animated off-canvas panels for menus or custom content.

 #### Dynamic Elements

-- **Social Share**: Enable social sharing for any post or page.
+- **Social Share** (Pro): Enable social sharing for any post or page.
 - **Post Meta**: Show post metadata such as date, author, and category.
-- **Video Story**: Present posts or content in engaging video story format.
+- **Video Story**: Present posts or content in an engaging video story format.

 #### Video Elements

-- **Video Popup**: Display videos inside a popup modal to boost engagement.
+- **Video Popup** (Pro): Display videos inside a popup modal to boost engagement.
 - **Video Box**: Embed external or self-hosted videos directly inside Bricks.
 - **Video Mask**: Apply creative masks and visual effects to video elements.
-- **YouTube Video**: Embed and customize YouTube videos with advanced controls.
+- **YouTube Video** (Pro): Embed and customize YouTube videos with advanced controls.
+- **Scrollable Video**: Play or scrub a video as the visitor scrolls the page.
 - **Video Box Slider**: Display videos in a responsive slider layout.

 #### Advanced Elements

 - **Image Accordion**: Highlight images with smooth accordion-style interactions.
-- **Toggle Switch**: Add interactive on/off toggle elements for content control.
+- **Toggle Switch**: Add interactive on and off toggle elements for content control.
+- **Draggable Items**: Add drag-and-drop interactive items to a page.

-### 15+ Powerful Extensions for Bricks
+### Extensions for Bricks

-BricksFly comes with a growing collection of powerful extensions that enhance your Bricks experience.
+BricksFly includes a growing set of Extensions that enhance your Bricks workflow.
 Enable only what you need to keep your site lightweight and fast.
+Some Extensions are part of BricksFly Pro.

 #### GSAP Extensions